amine7777/katacoda-scenarios/ansible/ansible-vault/step1.md

 Please copy the playbook in the  **simple_playbook.yml** file.

 As you can see the password here is visible which is something that we dont want to have.
+Plus, if we use a plain text password this may not work, that's why our password should be hashed by using jinja2 filters which handle the hashing ***password_hash('sha512')***.

 The playbook made to create a user and our goal here is to hide the user password with Ansible vault.

 Let's create our **.secret.yml** file where we are going to encrypt our password.